anandngn/tmppub/MTerm/writeup.md

 ## Section 2 : Create Birds-Eye View from Lidar PCL

-In this sections, first we create a birds-eye view (BEV) perspective of the lidar point-cloud.
+In this section, first we create a birds-eye view (BEV) perspective of the lidar point-cloud.
 Based on the (x,y)-coordinates in sensor space, respective coordinates within the BEV coordinate space are computed the the actual BEV map can be filled with lidar data from the point-cloud.
 The corresponding height and intensity map of the same is computed as well, which are shown below

 ### Convert sensor coordinates to BEV-map coordinates (ID_S2_EX1)
 We perform the first step in creating a birds-eye view (BEV) perspective of the lidar point-cloud.
 Based on the (x,y)-coordinates in sensor space, we compute the respective coordinates within the BEV coordinate space so that  subsequently, the actual BEV map can be filled with lidar data from the point-cloud.

-#### Lidar Point Cloud 1
+#### Lidar Point Cloud
 ![s2_ex1_bev_from_pcl_1](./media/S2/s2_ex1_bev_from_pcl_1.png)